jh3y/jhey.dev/developer-notes.md

 - Be mindful of locally hosted demos in RSS and also for how you export to say Dev.To, Medium, etc.
 - Convert video posters to webp
 - Related post tags aren't being picked up...
+- Fix meta tags for open graph cards...
+- Fix the aside with emmett link for scrolling rotation gallery...

 ## Web Mentions
 1. Sign up for brid.gy